 Why the Korean War didn’t end

-Although the war lasted from 1950 until an armistice in 1953, the last two of those years were pretty much a deadlock.
+Although the war lasted from 1950 until an armistice in 1953, the last two of those years were pretty much in a deadlock.
 The end result was, in many ways, inconclusive.

 During the first months of the war, the North invaded the South and stormed nearly all the way down the Korean Peninsula.
-Then a counterattack by United Nations troops brought the U.S.-led forces to the North’s border with China.
+Then a counterattack by U.N. troops brought the U.S.-led forces to the North’s border with China.
 Finally, an invasion by China pushed the U.N. forces back to the area around the 38th parallel, where the front lines would remain.

 Even if little territory was exchanged, the rest of the war was devastating.
 North Korea was subjected to a huge bombing campaign, and estimates suggest that 2.5 million civilians died during the conflict.
 For years, there was talk of an armistice agreement to end the fighting, but a number of issues, including the repatriation of prisoners of war, kept that from happening.